Tet Offensive attack on Tan Son Nhut Air Base: Defenses and plans

 Despite the 4 December 1966 VC sapper attack on Tan Son Nhut Air Base, base security was little improved by 1968.
 The attitude within MACV was that any large-scale VC attack would be detected and defeated before the force reached the base and so the only threat came from small-scale guerilla attacks of fewer than 200 men.
 The most vulnerable areas of the base were the sparsely populated western and northern perimeters where VC forces could assemble unnoticed and these were protected by old, largely ineffective, Japanese and French minefields, then three layers of concertina wire and a perimeter fence.
 Within the base, the 1,000 man USAF 377th Security Police Squadron (377th SPS) was responsible for base defense.
 They divided the base into six sectors and manned more than 50 observation towers and bunkers around the 20 km long inner perimeter of the base.
 Each sector had two machine gun armed jeeps and there were 14 13-man quick reactions teams ready to reach any point on the perimeter within 12 minutes.
 In an emergency the 377th SPS would also take operational control of Task Force 35 (TF 35), an ad hoc three-platoon collection of men from U.S. Army support units on the base.
-In addition the RVNAF 2nd Service Battalion also shared responsibility for the defense of the base.
+In addition the VNAF 2nd Service Battalion also shared responsibility for the defense of the base.

 With its dual use as a civilian/military airfield and large numbers of Vietnamese workers on the base, it was easy for the VC to gain intelligence as to the base defenses.
 An old cemetery on the western perimeter was accessible to Vietnamese and an increase in visits and burials there was noted in the leadup to the attack.
 The 377th SPS regarded the western perimeter, designated Echo Sector, as the most vulnerable sector of the base as it was closest to the Delta Sector flightline, whereas any attack from the north would have to cross 4 km of open ground, including both runways, before reaching the flightline.